 The Examination Committee

-The examination committee will ordinarily consist of three members, at least two of whom belong to the Department faculty; the committee will be appointed by the faculty in consultation with the student and adviser.
-At least two of the three members of the committee (the Chair and the 3rd member or arbitrator) must be from the Department of History of Art and Architecture.
+The examination committee will ordinarily consist of three faculty members from the Department of History of Art and Architecture.
+In special circumstances a student may petition the DGS for a specific person outside of the discipline.
 At least two months prior to the examination, the student should consult with advisers and present to the department a written proposal describing the general and specific fields to be covered in the examination and suggesting a committee.
 The form is available in the Department office and should be submitted to the Director of Graduate Studies.
 The Director of Graduate Studies will then notify the student of faculty approval of the proposed committee as well as extending a formal invitation to any outside members of the committee.

 During preparation for the examination, students should meet at least once with the committee and, with its help, should formulate general and specific areas, a bibliography, establish the format of the examination, and generate possible questions.
 Discussion will include clarification of the committee's expectations with respect to objects and the oral portion of the examination.
 Following the group meeting, the student will formalize her or his understanding of the range of questions and format for the written part of the exam, as well as the procedure of the oral portion of the exam and provide a copy of this document for each member of the committee.
 It is also understood that students will meet with individual committee members in the course of preparation.
 (Under extenuating circumstances, when members of the committee include individuals not on the faculty, or when faculty members are not in residence, it may be necessary for the Chair of the committee to coordinate consultation without a meeting before the examination.)